-I am a chief research scientist of the Systems and Machine Learning (SysML) group at NEC Labs Heidelberg.
+I am a chief research scientist at NEC Laboratories Europe and part of the Systems and Machine Learning (SysML) research group.

 From 2012-2015 I was a postdoctoral research associate at the Allen School of Computer Science, University of Washington, working primarily with Pedro Domingos.
 I was also a member of the Data and Web Science Research Group at the

 My research interests include representation learning for graph-structured data, geometric deep learning,

 probabilistic graphical models, and statistical relational learning.
 My group's methods are concerned with learning, inducing, and leveraging relational structure with applications in vision, natural language processing, and the (bio-)medical domain.

 I am also co-founder of several open-source digital humanities projects such as the Indiana Philosophy

 Ontology Project and the Linked Humanities Project.

 - Two papers accepted to ICML 2019: State-Regularized Recurrent Neural Networks and Learning Discrete Structures for Graph Neural Networks

 - One paper accepted to IJCAI 2019: A comparative study of distributional and symbolic paradigms for relational learning

 - I am an invited speaker at the IPAM workshop "Geometric Deep Learning for Big Data and Applications" in LA, the Karlsruhe.AI and Heidelberg.AI speaker series, the RIKEN AI Insitute in Tokyo, and the ECML workshop "New Trends in Representation Learning with Knowledge Graphs"